 An amazing historical journey across the roof of the world

 How did Buddhism become established in Tibet?
 Where did the unique Tibetan customs on the roof of the world come from?
 The story of Tibet is a surprising mix of power struggles, political intrigue, and spiritual mysticism.
+Early Tibet was a time of kings and sorcerers, where legend and history are interwoven.

 Your backdrop is the stunning natural environment of turquoise lakes and snow capped mountain ranges, the stage is set with ancient Tibetan traditions and artifacts.
 Your guide will engage your imagination with stories and legends of old Tibet, you will meet friendly and hospitable local Tibetan people, and create memories that will last a lifetime.